Statistic Geneva New York National

 Geneva Racial Demographics & Ethnicity

-Understanding the Geneva racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Geneva, the racial breakdown indicates 77.7% White, 8% Black or African American, 2.1% Asian, 0.8% American Indian and 0% Native Hawaiian, with 15.7% of the population identifying as Hispanic or Latino.
-Notably, 87.4% of households reported speaking English only, while 8.3% reported speaking Spanish only.
-Additionally, 5.3% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Geneva is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Geneva, the racial breakdown comprises 77.7% White, 8% Black or African American, 2.1% Asian, 0.8% American Indian, and 0% Native Hawaiian, with 15.7% of the population identifying as Hispanic or Latino.
+87.4% of households reported speaking English only, while 8.3% reported speaking Spanish only.
+Furthermore, 5.3% of residents were categorized as foreign-born.

 Geneva Population Density